 On our first day we visited the Presidio Neighborhood and went to two wineries in Historic El Paseo.
 The experiences at both Happy Canyon Vineyard and Grassini Family Vineyards were delightful.

-On the second day we strolled along the Funk Zone.
+On the second day we strolled along the Funk Zone looking for more fun things to do in Santa Barbara.
 The Funk Zone is an arts district which also has galleries and surf shops.
 In this area wineries line streets within blocks of the beach.
 Imagine sipping wine on outdoor patios while taking in ocean breezes!

 Have fun at the beach: